rwzc/rwzc/README.md

 ### Hello there 👋,

+I would say I'm a generalist across domains, looking to specialize in a domain in the future.
+Pretty much I like to use data to create meaningful and actionable insights in my work and side projects.

+Overall, just trying to do better.

+The markets are humbling, so stay humble.

 ## I'm a Kopi O Kosong ☕ lover
 - I'm currently a final year finance major at SUSS.
 - 👀 I’m interested in the financial markets, automation, crypto.